 Mining, Rural Livelihoods and Food Security: A Disaggregated Analysis of Latin America and Sub-Saharan Africa

 The potential impacts of extractive industries on local food security are difficult to predict.
 On the one hand, resource extraction may generate more employment opportunities and provide farmers with better market access.
 On the other hand, mineral production may contribute to the marginalization of poor smallholders and increase food insecurity by encouraging land grabs, creating new pressures on environmentally sensitive areas and promoting structural labor market shifts.
 Although the link between mining and food security has been increasingly discussed by the qualitative literature, it has not been analyzed in a quantitative comparative way thus far.
 Relying on geocoded survey data and novel information on the control rights of gold, diamond and copper mines in Sub-Saharan Africa and Latin America, this paper is the first attempt to systematically test the effect of mining activities on local populations’ access to food.
-Preliminary results from logistic as well as fixed effects linear models using districts and individual mines as levels of analysis show that mining operations increase food insecurity among women in a substantial way.
-At the same time, they show no significant impact on men’s access to food.
-As the traditional role of women is closely intertwined with subsistence farming in many rural societies, they seem particularly vulnerable to mining-induced dispossession, environmental destruction and the boom and bust character of extractive industries.
+Thereby, it maintains that it is crucial to consider different governance structures, political contexts and gender-specific effects when analyzing the impact of extractive industries on food availability.
+Preliminary results from logistic as well as fixed effects linear models using districts and individual mines as levels of analysis show that mining operations decrease food security among women in a substantial way.
+At the same time, they show no significant or even a positive effect on men’s access to food.
+As women are rarely employed within industrial mining and their traditional roles are closely intertwined with subsistence farming in many rural societies, they seem particularly vulnerable to mining-induced dispossession, environmental destruction and the boom and bust character of extractive industries.
+In addition, the empirical analysis reveals that particularly multinational mining companies are linked to increased food insecurity, while domestic firms are not.
+Finally, the detrimental effect of mining activities on food security are confined to Sub-Saharan Africa and are not applicable to Latin America.

 A large body of research indicates that environmental conditions can influence the risk of social unrest.
 However, we know little about how these effects may change over time – for example, in the context of long-term climate change.
 Are the effects likely to remain constant or do they change as a consequence of human adaptation to different weather conditions?
 To investigate this question, we rely on a disaggregated analysis of England over a period of more than 300 years.
-We first assess the basic assumption that adverse weather conditions negatively impact socioeconomic living conditions by increasing agricultural commodity prices.
-Combining data on geo-referenced food riots with reconstructed climate data, we then assess the impact of annual temperatures on social unrest over the period 1500–1817.
-Finally, we use our long-term time-series dataset to assess potential conditioning effects of adaptation on year-to-year associations between temperatures and social conflict.
-Our models show a substantive and consistent negative correlation between temperatures and wheat prices as well as between temperatures and food riots.
+Combining data on geo-referenced food riots with reconstructed climate data, we first assess the impact of annual temperatures on social unrest over the period 1500–1817.
+We then use our long-term time-series dataset to assess potential conditioning effects of adaptation on year-to-year associations between temperatures and social conflict.
+Our models show a substantive negative correlation between temperatures and food riots.
+This association, however, seems to be largely confined to the 18th century.
 In addition, we find evidence of decadal processes of adaptation: past exposure to adverse weather conditions dampens the effect of current exposure.
-Moreover, our results tentatively indicate that regions facing high weather vulnerability exhibit the strongest adaptation effects.
+Finally, our results tentatively indicate that regions facing high weather vulnerability exhibit the strongest adaptation effects.
+Taken together, these findings underline the importance of considering temporal (and geographical) heterogeneities when assessing the climate-conflict nexus and caution against any simple extrapolations of observable present-day effects of environmental conditions into the future.

 A Gendered Resource Curse?
 Mineral Ownership, Female Unemployment and Domestic Violence in Latin America and Sub-Saharan Africa